wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  part (inner or outer) by a straight line (see figures).

  Draw the gynoecium in the centre of your floral diagram.
-Use **two lines,** one for

- the outer wall of the ovary and another for the walls that divide the locules.
+Use **two lines,** one for the outer wall of the ovary and another for the walls that divide the locules.
 Show some ovules attached to the placenta in each locule of the ovary (see figures).

-(f) Cut a second flower of the specimen vertically along a diameter that
-    divides the flower symmetrically.
+- Cut a second flower of the specimen vertically along a diameter that divides the flower symmetrically.
 Note how the ovary is positioned in the flower with respect to the receptacle and point of attachment of the stamens, etc. Would you describe the flower as **hypogynous**, **perigynous** or **epigynous** (see figures)?

+\vspace*{3\baselineskip}

- \(g) Now summarize the floral structure in a floral formula.
+- Now summarize the floral structure in a floral formula.

+\vspace*{3\baselineskip}

 **PLANT IDENTIFICATION**